Renat-Ibragimov-IT/CLI_RPN_Calculator/README.md

 its functionality in the future by adding additional operators.
 In this case, minor code changes will be required.
 Also, I used separate functions for different types of validation to be able to test it and add new one if required.
+Program tested with unittest.
+Coverage: 79% (checked with nosetests).